You’ve heard the term gentrification, and you may even have an understanding of what it means.

 I’ll leave a discussion of the remedy for this to the politicians and town planners.

-Homeowners and landlords take a different approach to each other and have different outcomes in mind, so the conclusion for property investors here is that if you want to own the type of property that will outperform the averages, the inner and middle-ring suburbs are the place to be.
+Homeowners and landlords take a different approaches to each other and have different outcomes in mind, so the conclusion for property investors here is that if you want to own the type of property that will outperform the averages, the inner and middle-ring suburbs are the place to be.

 Looking back, one of the significant transformations of our inner suburbs was that household incomes grew significantly as residents were better educated and had higher-paying jobs.